langmead-lab/vargas/README.md

 # Variant Genome Aligner/Simulator
-Vargas uses gssw to align reads to a partial order graph without traceback.
+Vargas uses gssw to align reads to a partial order Graph without traceback.
 Alignment information is given as the ending position of the best score, as well as a suboptimal alignment score.
 There are four main modes of operation.

 ###Basic Structure
 All objects are in the vargas namespace with the exception of `utils` functions.